 Finally it's here, the long awaited Frank Zappa CD.
 Here is a short rundown on the album, provided by our Zappa department (a.k.a.
 Dupree's Paradise):

-2. Inca Roads.
+1. Carved in the Rock.
+Spoken introduction where Zappa explains what the song Inca Roads is about.2.
+Inca Roads.
 At this point this song sounded more like the version on The Lost Episodes CD, but with vocals.
 Lovely and humorous introduction by George Duke (keys and vocals).
 Solos by Duke and trombone player Bruce Fowler.
 One of the highlights on the CD.

 3. Penguin in Bondage.
 Sounds similar to the Roxy & Elsewhere version but it's a different take which becomes obvious when we get to the guitar solo.